AuthorCarpentry/markdown-github-webpages/05-changing-theme.md

----
-layout: lesson
-root: .
-title: Changing Your Site Theme
+# Changing Your Site Theme
-minutes:
----
+?? minutes

-# Learning Objectives
+## Learning Objectives

 * Learn how to switch the theme of your github page
 * Understand how to make simple changes in your page's theme

+---

 #